Da3dalu2/Da3dalu2/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently parallel algorithms on the GPU for computing centrality measures commonly used in the field of Social Network Analysis.
+I'm currently implementing parallel algorithms on the GPU for computing centrality measures commonly used in the field of Social Network Analysis.

 I'm also attending the following courses: